This post may contain affiliate links. Please read our disclosure policy.

 - Another coating of white chocolate

-How to Make [Focus KW]
+How to Make Chocolate Covered Bananas

 - Sprinkle the toppings on top, instead of rolling the banana on the toppings.
 I find it’s much easier to use my hands and sprinkle the toppings so that they’re evenly coated without making a mess.

 - Place the bananas on parchment paper for easy clean up.
 Make sure to allow any excess dripping before laying the bananas down for best presentation.
-You can also set them on a cooling wrack without parchment paper to allow the dripping to fall into a baking sheet underneath.
-But this requires more clean-up.
+You can also set them on a cooling wrack without parchment paper to allow the dripping to fall into a baking sheet underneath, but this requires more clean-up.

 More Kid-Friendly Treats: